What Is a Penalty Abatement?

 In certain cases, the IRS may forgive or reduce penalties through a process known as penalty abatement.

-Specific steps and documentation are required to request abatement.
+Jump to insightA formal request in writing and supporting documentation are required to request an abatement.

 The IRS uses the penalty abatement program to incentivize people to comply with tax laws and regulations while acknowledging that unexpected life events can sometimes prevent a taxpayer from meeting deadlines, according to Dennis Shirshikov, an educational leader at Fullmind who has a background in finance and investing.